containers/common/docs/containers.conf.5.md

 Note, container engines also use other configuration files for configuring the environment.

 * `storage.conf` for configuration of container and images storage.
-* `registries.conf` for definition of container registries to search while pulling. container images.
+* `registries.conf` for definition of container registries to search while pulling container images.
 * `policy.conf` for controlling which images can be pulled to the system.